ApaxPhoenix/WebPy/README.md

 ### Blueprint System

-Organize larger apps into modular components with blueprints.
-Blueprints allow you to group related routes and functionality together, making your codebase more maintainable.
+When your app starts getting bigger, blueprints help you keep things organized.
+Think of them as a way to group related routes and functionality together so your codebase doesn't turn into a mess.

 ```python
 from webpy import WebPy